-This is the first study to assess SCORE2 in PLWH.
-Previous prospective studies^{3, 4, 11} comparing the performance of cardiovascular risk scores among PLWH reported C-statistics ranging from 0.71 to 0.76 for PCE and from 0.72 to 0.77 for D:A:D. These studies were limited by either limited follow-up or small samples size, and none of them conducted a prospective comparison with individuals from the general population.
-Our data provide evidence that SCORE2 and PCE are suboptimal in PLWH compared to uninfected individuals in terms of discrimination and calibration.
-Further, the gold-standard D:A:D score is not superior to both SCORE2 and PCE in PLWH.
-The new SCORE2 model demonstrated higher predictive performances than old SCORE when comparing our results to previous studies assessing SCORE in PLWH.^{3, 11} As SCORE2, PCE and D:A:D presented similar predictive capacities, SCORE2 and PCE could be recommended for cardiovascular risk assessment in PLWH, especially due to the fact that they include a more limited set of variables, which is useful in clinical practice.
-PCE should be used with caution in HIV-infected women, amongst whom calibration was lower compared to SCORE2 and D:A:D. Due to the high burden of ASCVD in PLWH, cardiovascular risk tools are crucial to identify individuals at high risk and to assist in patient counseling.
+Previous prospective studies^{3,4,11} comparing the performance of cardiovascular risk scores among PLWH reported C-statistics ranging from 0.71 to 0.76 for PCE and from 0.72 to 0.77 for D:A:D. These studies were limited by either limited follow-up or small samples size, and none of them conducted a prospective comparison with individuals from the general population.
+Our data provide evidence that SCORE2, the recent cardiovascular risk score developed for Europe, and PCE, its North American equivalent, are suboptimal in PLWH compared to people living without HIV in terms of discrimination and calibration.
+Furthermore, the gold-standard D:A:D score is not superior to both SCORE2 and PCE in PLWH.
+The new SCORE2 model demonstrated higher predictive performances than old SCORE when comparing our results to previous studies assessing SCORE in PLWH.^{3,11} As SCORE2, PCE and D:A:D presented similar predictive capacities, SCORE2 and PCE could be recommended for cardiovascular risk assessment in PLWH, especially due to the fact that they include a more limited set of variables, which is useful in clinical practice.
+PCE should be used with caution in HIV-infected women, amongst whom calibration was lower compared to SCORE2 and D:A:D. Due to the high burden of ASCVD in PLWH, cardiovascular risk tools are crucial to identify individuals at high risk and to assist in patient counselling.
 PLWH represent a heterogeneous group concerning cardiovascular risk and may benefit from tailored strategies depending on their risk profile.
 The ongoing randomized trial to prevent vascular events in HIV (REPRIEVE)27 is the first prospective randomized controlled trial testing a preventive strategy among PLWH and will certainly provide important clarifications.

 The addition of HIV-specific factors failed to substantially improve the predictive performance of both SCORE2 and PCE.
-This finding is consistent with a recent multi-centric HIV cohort study from North America, comprising 11,288 PLWH (mean age 41.6 years, 18% women, 70% under cART, mean follow-up of 4.1 years).
-The predictive performance of PCE was not improved by adding HIV viral load, CD4 T cells count, antiretroviral therapy and protease inhibitor variables to the algorithm.
+This finding is consistent with a recent multi-centric HIV cohort study from North America, comprising 11288 PLWH (mean age 41.6 years, 18% women, 70% under cART, mean follow-up of 4.1 years).4 The predictive performance of PCE was not improved by adding HIV viral load, CD4 T cells count, antiretroviral therapy and protease inhibitor variables to the algorithm.
 Although specific HIV factors have been linked to ASCVD, little is known on how they affect ASCVD progression compared to traditional risk factors.
 Baseline variables such as CD4 T cells level and abacavir use may not capture the complex influence of chronic inflammation, immune dysregulation and cART on ASCVD.
-Moreover, traditional risk factors may affect differently ASCVD progression among PLWH compared to uninfected individuals and this remained to be investigated.
+Moreover, traditional risk factors may affect differently ASCVD progression among PLWH compared to people living without HIV and this remained to be investigated.
 Additionally, continuous improvements in risk equations rely on regular recalibrations, also integrating populations less frequently investigated such as women and people from different ethnical backgrounds.
 Further refinements may also be based on integrating genetic data into risk estimation.28